sage-code/maj/basic.md

 **singular conjugation**

-* su pala-ga = in general he play
+* se pala-ga = in general he play
-* su pala-ia = he is playing right now
+* se pala-ia = he is playing right now
-* su pala-ve = he will play in the future
+* se pala-ve = he will play in the future
-* su pala-ro = he play some time ago
+* se pala-ro = he play some time ago
-* su pala-ne = it never play
+* se pala-ne = it never play

 **plural conjugation**
-* mos pala-go = we play
+* mes pala-ga = we play
-* tos pala-go = you play
+* tes pala-ga = you play
-* sos pala-go la = they play over there
+* ses pala-ga la = they play over there

 **Notes:**